Breeze/northwind-demo/STEPS-Client-Angular.md

 First, make sure you have [nodejs](https://nodejs.org) and [npm](https://docs.npmjs.com/) installed.

-Next, open a command prompt in the `NorthwindCore` directory, and follow the steps below:
+Next, open a command prompt in the `client` directory, and follow the steps below:

-1. `npx @angular/cli new NorthwindClient`
+1. `npx @angular/cli new northwind-angular`
   - Would you like to add Angular routing? **Y**
   - Which stylesheet format would you like to use? **CSS**

-Now you should have a `NorthwindCore/NorthwindClient` directory containing the Angular app.
+Now you should have a `client/northwind-angular` directory containing the Angular app.
 Try it out:

-`cd NorthwindClient`
+`cd northwind-angular`
 `ng serve --open`

 This will compile the app and open a browser on http://localhost:4200 with a welcome page.